TheIdentitySelector/thiss-js/docs/components.rst

 * A SAML discovery service in the ``/ds/`` URI context
 * A login button component available via ``/thiss.js``

 Each service requires some form of integration to be used by a relying party.
 A good introduction to the various forms of integration is `the integration guide over at thiss.io <https://thiss.io/integration>`_.

-In short:
+By order of complexity the alternatives are:

 OASIS Identity Provider Discovery
 ---------------------------------